Little Computer People

 Little Computer People, also called House-on-a-Disk, is a social simulation game released in 1985 by Activision for the Commodore 64, ZX Spectrum, Amstrad CPC, Atari ST and Apple II.
 An Amiga version was released in 1987.
-Two Japanese versions were also released in 1987, a Family Computer Disk System version, published in Japan by Disk Original Group a subsidiary of Square, and a PC-8801 version.
+Two Japanese versions were also released in 1987: a Family Computer Disk System version published by Disk Original Group, a subsidiary of Square; and a PC-8801 version.

 Gameplay

-The game has no win conditions, and one setting: a sideways view of the inside of a three-story house.
+The game has no win conditions, and one setting: a cross-sectional view of a three-story house.
 After a short time, an animated character will move in and occupy the house.
-He goes about a daily routine, doing everyday things like cooking, watching television or reading the newspaper.
-Players are able to interact with this person in various ways, including entering simple commands for the character to perform, playing a game of poker with him and offering presents.
+He goes about a daily routine, doing everyday tasks like cooking, watching television or reading the newspaper.
+Players may interact with the character in various ways such as entering simple commands, playing poker, and offering presents.
 On occasion, the character initiates contact on his own, inviting the player to a game or writing a letter explaining his feelings and needs.
 Each copy of the game generates its own unique character, so no two copies play exactly the same.
 The character's name is randomly selected from a list of 256 names.

-The documentation accompanying the game fully keeps up the pretense of the "little people" being real, and living inside one's computer (the software merely "bringing them out"), with the player as their caretaker.
+The documentation accompanying the game keeps up the pretense of the "little people" being real, and living inside one's computer (the software merely "bringing them out"), with the player as their caretaker.

 Two versions of the game exist for the Commodore 64: the disk version, which plays as described above, and the cassette version, which omits several features.
 On tape versions, the Little Computer Person is generated from scratch every time the game is started up (not only on the first boot, as with other versions), and thus does not go through the "moving in" sequence seen on other versions.
-Also, on cassette versions the Computer Person has no memory, and does not communicate meaningfully with the user, and the card games, such as poker, cannot be played.
+Also, on cassette versions the Computer Person has no memory, and does not communicate meaningfully with the user.
+Additionally, the card games, such as poker, cannot be played.